How Long Does Botox Last? FAQs for First-Time Botox Users

 Retin-A wrinkle treatments can also assist in extending the effects of Botox.
 The combination of Botox with a topical retinoid cream can decrease the need for additional Botox units per visit, and potentially prolong the time between treatments.
 Retinoids can also be applied to parts of the face not typically treated by Botox.

-Moreover, exercising directly after a Botox treatment may increase the chance of swelling and bruising at the injection sites, or migration of the product.
+Exercising directly after a Botox treatment may also increase the chance of swelling and bruising at the injection sites, or migration of the product to other areas.

 Long term methods